Microsoft Access Programmer Phoenix, AZ

 Sheldon Bloch, Oil and Gas Company

 Alison from MS Access Solutions has provided both training and mentoring services to us over the past several years.
-Our developers use Alison Balter's books on programming with Microsoft Access as a desk reference.
+Our developers use Alison Balter's books on programming with Access as a desk reference.
 They have provided our staff members with much-needed training in Visual Basic, client/server development, SQL Server, and Microsoft Access.
 This has helped us to ensure that our employees can properly keep up with the ever-changing technologies.
-MS Access Solutions has also provided our staff with mentoring on an as-needed basis, providing expertise that helped our in-house programmers to overcome various hurdles.
+MS Access Solutions has also provided our staff with mentoring on an as-needed basis, providing experience that helped our in-house programmers to overcome many hurdles.
 More Reviews

 MS Access Solutions client who is very happy with our Microsoft Access programmer services